 Access to Programs & Services

-Have access to the same programs and services that are available to all other students, including transportation and supplemental educational services.
+Students eligible for this program have access to the same programs and services that are available to all other students, including transportation and supplemental educational services.

 If the school, school liaison and/or parent/guardian/youth disagree on McKinney-Vento eligibility, a process is in place to appeal the decision.
 Every state must establish procedures to promptly resolve disputes regarding the educational placement of students in transition.